-- 47% report that the household ran out of money to buy food in April, - 21% report that someone (adult or child) in the household went hungry in the last 7 days - 15% report that a child went hungry in the last 7 days (if there were children in the household).
+- 47% report that the household ran out of money to buy food in April, - 21% report that someone (adult or child) in the household went hungry in the last 7 days - 14% report that a child went hungry in the last 7 days (if there were children in the household).

-Adults from grant receiving households reported considerable levels of food poverty: 53% indicated that the household ran out of money to buy food in April; between May and June 24% indicated that someone went hungry in the last 7 days and 18% indicated that a child went hungry in the last 7 days (see Figure 7).
+Adults from grant receiving households reported considerable levels of food poverty: 53% indicated that the household ran out of money to buy food in April; between May and June 24% indicated that someone went hungry in the last 7 days and 17% indicated that a child went hungry in the last 7 days (see Figure 7).
+To reiterate, these responses were gathered after the roll-out of the top-up grants.
 Nevertheless, the prevalence of reported hunger and lack of money to buy food in households is also high among individuals in non-grant receiving households, where 35% of adults in these households report that they ran out of money to buy food, and 14% indicated that someone had gone hungry.